ManuelSR26/manuelsr26.github.io/about.md

 ## Hi there!
 My name is Manuel.
-### I am originally from Mexico.
-I was born in Oaxaca and raised in Puebla, two of the most iconic places in my home country.
+### I am originally from Mexico, born in Oaxaca and raised in Puebla.

-### I have lived in several countries and cities around the world.
-Since 2014, I reside in California (first in the  San Francisco Bay Area and the in Orange County, with a stop for a few months in San Antonio Texas).
+### I have lived in several cities around the world.
+Since 2014, I reside in the USA (first in the San Francisco Bay Area and then in Orange County, with a stop for a few months in San Antonio TX).

+## I work as an Engineer in the Telecom industry; supporting projects for Mobile Operators in the LTE and 5G domains.
+Currently, I am enrolled in an MSc. in Data Analytcs, and possionate about Data, Machine Learning, and Artificial Intelligence.